sanchopansa/dizk/src/test/data/README.md

 }
 ```

 where the constraint at index `r` denotes the non-zero entries of the r-th row of matrices `a, b` and `c` respectively.

+- Constraint values can be either of type String or Integer.

 In the event that we are only interested in the constraints (without the inputs), this requirements reduces to